RationalPrabal/RationalPrabal/README.md

  <img align="center" src="https://img.shields.io/badge/<Full Stack Web Developer/> -571845?style=for-the-badge&logo=developer?logoWidth=90"  alt="developer" />
  </div>

-<h4 align="center">A Quick Learner and an Agile Full Stack Web Developer with 2000+hours hands-on experience in coding & 500+hours of DSA .
-Have built 5 major projects, 50+ minor projects and learnt all the mentioned Tech Stack within the last 6 months .
+<h4 align="center">A dedicated and agile Full Stack Web Developer with 1-month of professional experience.
+1200+ hours of hands-on experience in coding and 500+ hours of DSA.
+Have built 5 major projects and 20+ minor projects .
 Looking forward to work as a responsible and competent employee in an exciting organization.</h4>
  <br> </br>